sararst/portfolio/README.md

 I'm a 23-years-old student with a profound interest in machine learning and deep learning, currently pursuing a Master's Double Degree in Data Science and Intelligent Communication Systems at EURECOM and Politecnico di Torino.
 I have a strong foundation in mathematics, data analysis, and communications and thrive in multicultural environments.
 I am always eager for new challenges.

 ## Education

 ### AI Programming with Python Nanodegree
 **Udacity**
 June 2024 - October 2024

-AWS AI & ML Scholarship Program, sponsored by Amazon Web Services.

-Courses: Introduction to Python for AI programmers, Numpy, Pandas, Matplotlib, Linear Algebra & Calculus, Neural Networks.
+Courses: Introduction to Python for AI programmers, Numpy, Pandas, Matplotlib, Linear Algebra & Calculus, Neural Networks

 ### Master in Intelligent Communication Systems (MSc., Double Degree)
 **EURECOM, Sophia Antipolis, France**